astutespruce/sarp-connectivity/analysis/prep/network/README.md

 2. Recodes "loops" as needed
 3. Drops all underground conduits (FType=420)
 4. Drops pipelines (FType=428) that are isolated, at terminal ends of flowlines, or are long connectors between flowlines (>250m)
-5. Dissolves waterbodies that are touching or overlapping each other; this also deduplicates waterbodies that may result from merging multiple regions together.
-Note: NHDPlusID ids of the original waterbodies are dropped when they are dissolved.
-6. Flowlines are cut by waterbodies, and the waterbody / flowline joins are refined to only those flowlines that actually fall within waterbodies.
-Flowlines are attributed with `waterbody` to indicate if they fall within a waterbody.
+5. Flowlines are cut by waterbodies, and flowlines are attributed with `waterbody` to indicate if they fall entirely or mostly (>50%) within a waterbody.
-7. Waterbody "drain points" are identified by taking the furthest downstream point of each flowline network that falls within a waterbody.
-Due to the way that waterbodies are connected to exiting flowlines, there may be several drain points for some waterbodies (most typically have just one).
+6. Waterbody "drain points" are identified by taking the furthest downstream point of each flowline network that falls within a waterbody.
+Due to the way that waterbodies are connected to exiting flowlines, there may be multiple drain points for some waterbodies (most typically have just one).
 Note: some large riverways are mapped as NHD waterbodies; drain points are not as meaningful for these features.

 Note:
 short pipelines (<250m) between adjacent non-pipeline flowline are retained.
 From visual inspection, these occur at dam drain points, which means that removing them completely breaks the network and eliminates our ability to analyze the impact of those dams on network connectivity.